 Why Suitability and REITs Are a Concern for Investors & What You Can Do

 GPB Capital Holdings LLC started in 2013, buying auto dealerships.
 It reportedly has raised money from approximately 4,000 investors.
 The GPB Automotive Portfolio reportedly raised $622 million, with a minimum investment of $100,000, and GPB Holdings II reportedly raised approximately $650 million.
 GPB Capital Holdings reportedly has raised a total of $1.5 billion.

 GPB turned out to be a Ponzi scheme and the more than 60 brokerages that sold GPB have been facing an onslaught of litigation for their failed due diligence practices.
-The Wolper Law Firm has been on the front-end of these efforts.
+The Wolper Law Firm, P.A. has been on the front-end of these efforts.

 Financial advisors have a legal and regulatory obligation to recommend only suitable investments that are appropriate for their clients’ needs and objectives.
 Their employing brokerage firm has a legal and regulatory obligation to supervise the financial advisors’ sales practices and dealings with clients.
 To the extent any of these duties are breached, the customer may be entitled to a recovery of his or her investment losses.

 The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
 Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
 We can be reached at (800) 931-8452 or by email at firstname.lastname@example.org.